Safety is our number one priority.

 Our safety rules have been designed to minimise risks and ensure all workers and visitors return home safe every day.

-1. Growers delivering grain to a Viterra site, or carriers delivering on a grower’s behalf, are required to have a valid Viterra Safety Card.
-If you hold a valid SitePass card for road transport you do not need a Safety Card.
+- Growers delivering grain to a Viterra site, or carriers delivering on a grower’s behalf, are required to have a valid Viterra safety card.
+If you hold a valid sitepass card for road transport you do not need a safety card.
 Find out which card you need to visit a Viterra site.

-7. Children (under 15 years) need to be under their guardian’s supervision at all times.
-Children and passengers without a Viterra Safety Card are to remain in the vehicle cabin in operational areas.
+- Children (under 15 years) need to be under their guardian’s supervision at all times.
+Anyone without a Viterra safety card must remain in the vehicle cabin in operational areas.

 Truck incidents can cause serious injury and damage.